 Continuity mistake: After Evan beats Tommy to death on the college campus, it shows him kneeling over the body, and there is no blood on his collar.
 The shot changes to Kayleigh screaming, then back to Evan, in the same position, but now with blood splatter on his collar.
 He had already finished assaulting Tommy, so there shouldn't have been anymore blood spray.

-Factual error: Although the film is supposedly set in New York, there is a Canadian speed limit sign in one of the first shots.
+Revealing mistake: Although the film is supposedly set in New York, there is a Canadian speed limit sign in one of the first shots.
 Across the street which Evan lives on.